kasperpagh/dbAssignment2KasperPagh/README.md

 At the very top of the file, you'll find two constants called: db_name and col_name, you can then simply set these to whatever value you choose when you imported the data.

+I reccomend jsonlint.com if you want to see the pretty print of the results, just copy-paste the response and press "validate JSON"

 ## Navigation
 - app.js is the entry point for the program and contains depedencies, routes and http stuff